MicrosoftDocs/sdk-api/sdk-api-src/content/directml/ns-directml-dml_buffer_tensor_desc.md

 Type: <b>const [UINT](/windows/desktop/winprog/windows-data-types)*</b>

 The size, in elements, of each dimension in the tensor.
 Specifying a size of zero in any dimension is invalid, and will result in an error.
-For operators where the axes have semantic meaning (e.g. batch, channel, depth, height, width), the *Sizes* member is always specified in the order {N, C, H, W} if *DimensionCount* is 4, and {N, C, D, H, W} if *DimensionCount* is 5.
-Otherwise the dimensions generally have no particular meaning.
+For operators where the axes have semantic meaning (for example, batch, channel, depth, height, width), the *Sizes* member is always specified in the order {N, C, H, W} if *DimensionCount* is 4, and {N, C, D, H, W} if *DimensionCount* is 5.
+Otherwise, the dimensions generally have no particular meaning.

 ### -field Strides

 Type: <b>const [UINT](/windows/desktop/winprog/windows-data-types)*</b>

 Optional.
 Determines the number of elements (not bytes) to linearly traverse in order to reach the next element in that dimension.
 For example, a stride of 5 in dimension 1 means that the distance between elements (n) and (n+1) in that dimension is 5 elements when traversing the buffer linearly.
-For operators where the axes have semantic meaning (e.g. batch, channel, depth, height, width), the *Strides* member is always specified in the order {N, C, H, W} if *DimensionCount* is 4, and {N, C, D, H, W} if *DimensionCount* is 5.
+For operators where the axes have semantic meaning (for example, batch, channel, depth, height, width), the *Strides* member is always specified in the order {N, C, H, W} if *DimensionCount* is 4, and {N, C, D, H, W} if *DimensionCount* is 5.

 <i>Strides</i> can be used to express broadcasting (by specifying a stride of 0) as well as padding (for example, by using a stride larger than the physical size of a row, to pad the end of a row).